How to Create an Effective Restaurant Training Manual

 Offer upselling tips here.
 Cover techniques like suggesting upgrades and add-ons and promoting higher-margin menu items.
 Explain why these tactics are important to the success of your business.

 Once your guests are finished with dinner and the table’s been cleared, it’s time for after-dinner service.
 Outline any processes around after-dinner dessert and drinks.
-Should servers suggest anything in particular?
+Should waitstaff suggest anything in particular?
 Should they ask guests if they’d like to see a dessert menu?

 Closing Out a Table

 Once dinner and dessert have been served, it’s time to close out the table.
-How should your servers present a check to the table?
+How should your waitstaff present a check to the table?
 What are the procedures for handling cash and credit cards?

 Table Bussing and Cleaning